SublimeText/CoffeeScript/README.md

 	*/
 ,	"compileOnSave": true
 	/*
-		Enable outputting the results of the compiled coffeescript in a panel */
+		## Enable outputting the results of the compiled coffeescript in a panel
+	*/
 ,	"showOutputOnSave": false
+	/*
+		## Enable compiling to a specific directory.
+		#### Description

+		if it is a string like 'some/directory' then `-o some/directory` will be added to `coffee` compiler. if it is false or not string then it will compile your `script.coffee` to the directory it is in.

+		#### Example:
+		Directory is relative to the file you are editting if specified such as compileDir": "out"
+		Directory is absolute if specified such as compileDir": "/home/logan/Desktop/out"

+	*/
+,	"compileDir": "out"

 }

 ```

 # Special Thanks